Karthigeyan2005/PHP-MY-SQL-EXP/README.md

 Hello World.
-This repository is the samples from bridge course.
+This repository is the samples from bridge course!